 ✅ Schedule your live streams

 It is also recommended to come up with a stream schedule and stick to it.
 Remember, consistency matters as much as frequency.
 However, we understand that sometimes you simply cannot stream at the scheduled time.
 That’s why we’ve got a special service for you to try out.
-Restream Scheduler allows you to live stream your pre-recorded videos on 30+ streaming platforms!
-This super simple tool allows you to stay connected with your audience even when you are offline.
+Restream Events allows you to live stream your pre-recorded videos on 30+ streaming platforms!
+This super simple tool allows you to stay connected even when you are offline and notify your audience about your upcoming live streams.

 ✅ Promote your stream